Skip to content

 About 1 Scotsmansfield

-‘Scotsmansfield’ (listed Grade II, not open), was built on the lower slopes of the Long Mynd in 1908, by leading Arts & Crafts architect and founding member of the Art Workers’ Guild, Sir Ernest Newton.
-The location of a ‘small country house’ of this period was dependent on its ‘prospect and aspect’.
-Accordingly, Scotsmansfield is distinguished by its long, south-facing aspect, commanding views over the gardens and towards the market town and surrounding hills of Church Stretton – all now in Area of Outstanding Beauty (AONB).
+‘Scotsmansfield’ (listed Grade II, not open), was built on the lower slopes of the Long Mynd in 1908, by leading Arts & Crafts architect & founding member of the Art Workers’ Guild, Sir Ernest Newton.
+The location of a ‘small country house’ of this period was dependent on its ‘prospect & aspect’.
+Accordingly, Scotsmansfield is distinguished by its long, south-facing aspect, commanding views over the gardens, towards the market town of Church Stretton and surrounding Shropshire Hills – all now in a designated ‘National Landscape’.

-The house lost many of its acres (which originally included Rectory Wood) in the 1950s and house and gardens were divided into three in the 1960s.
-Parts of the garden of No.1 were neglected for many years; by 2014 (when current owners arrived), extensive brambles and scrub had been cleared, revealing terraces and lawns, walls, yew hedges and a group of mature North American conifers, legacies of original layout.
+The house lost many of its acres (which once included Rectory Wood) in the 1950s & house & gardens were divided into three in the 1960s.
+Parts of the garden of No.1 were neglected for many years; by 2014 (when current owners arrived), extensive brambles & scrub had been cleared, revealing terraces & lawns, walls, yew hedges & a group of mature North American conifers, legacies of original layout.
 A lily pond, constructed in the late 1920s, was also uncovered, having been buried beneath collapsed walls and vegetation.

 .